redhat-manufacturing/device-edge-workshops/exercises/rhde_tse/5.1-containerized-app-automation/README.md

 ### Step 4 - Putting It All Together

-With the pieces above, we can put together a playbook to use to deploy our application:
+With the pieces above, we can put together a playbook to use to deploy our application.
+Copy the following to a file at `playbooks/deploy-app.yml`:
 ```yaml
 ---